wtanaka/drupal-sphinxsearch/docs/README-XMLPIPE.txt

   - Your main indexes would hold documents for all existing nodes within specified range at the time each main index was created.

-  - Last main index would hold documents from nid 200000 to the last node in your site.
+  - Last main index would hold documents from nid 200000 up to the last node in your site.
 You may need to add more main indexes as your site grows.

   - Your delta index would hold documents for all new or updated nodes since